A Guide to Start-up Funding in Australia

 Convertible securities are used in a similar fashion to selling equity - where the initial mechanism is debt which is then converted to equity in the future.
 The downside of this method is that the provider of the debt (i.e. the investor) doesn’t actually own any percentage of the start-up until the executable event occurs - meaning that there is some risk should the company fold.

-At Mighty Partners, we offer provide flexible venture debt funding solutions for start-ups and scale-ups.
-Our loans range from $250k to $5m, with flexible terms of up to 36 months.
-If you're considering utilising debt to fuel your business growth, get in touch to schedule an introductory call.
+At Mighty Partners, we provide flexible venture debt and R&D financing solutions to start-ups and scale-ups.
+Our facilities range from $500k to $10m+, with structures tailored to your use case — from longer-term growth capital to shorter-term funding against expected R&D tax incentives or government grants.
+If you’re exploring non-dilutive capital to support growth get in touch to schedule an introductory call.